 During the early stages, seed investment is a fantastic way to raise capital.
 These are usually called angel investors who invest in your business for a % of your equity.
 Although they get a larger % than in later stages of funding, they still take a bigger risk since your idea is unproven.
 However, as your business grows, you can take funding from Series A, B or C for the expansion stages of a startup.
 This is explained in the following segment.

 If your product is simple enough to understand and explain in a short video – crowdfunding is a great way to raise funds.
-It gives you an opportunity to talk to potential customers or investors and raise funds based on the popularity of your idea.
+It allows you to talk to potential customers or investors and raise funds based on the popularity of your idea.
 Please note, it takes a lot of effort to make this video appealing to customers and ensure that it catches their attention.

 Different Stages of Startup Funding